Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 - train your staff in the security and safety requirements

-Find out about the necessary security standards for AEOs in Notice 117.
+Find out more about the necessary security standards for AEOs in Notice 117.

-You can use the security declaration as evidence of control between the business and their business partners.
+You can use the security declaration as evidence of control between your business and business partners.

 You’ll need to have evidence of your processes and procedures to support your application and meet the AEO criteria.
-These should be retained and produced at the audit stage of the process or at the request of the auditor.
+Keep them for the HMRC audit visit.
+You should also make sure that all essential personnel are available for HMRC AEO visits.

 Each legal entity will receive their own authorisation number.